Aptroide/Computer_Security/Lab4/README.md

 5. **Identifying valid MD5 signatures**

-    The file 2.txt have been modified, we compare de hash using `/Lab4/exercise1/compare.py`
+    The file 2.txt have been modified, we compare de hash using `/Lab4/exercise1/compare.py` and we use the following commands to create the MD5 hash:

      ```bash
     md5sum 1.txt